skiffer/hydra-docgpt.ai/privacy_gpt_slides.md

 We share data from fields "Type your topic", "Provide additional content (optional)", "Output language", "Writing tone", "Slides" with AI models provider OpenAI (https://openai.com/)

-The Slides™ AI GPT use and transfer of information received from Google APIs adheres to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes), including the Limited Use requirements.
+The AI GPT for Slides™ use and transfer of information received from Google APIs adheres to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes), including the Limited Use requirements.

 This Privacy Policy describes Our policies and procedures on the collection, use and disclosure of Your information when You use the Service and tells You about Your privacy rights and how the law protects You.

-### Which permissions are needed for "Slides™ AI GPT"?
+### Which permissions are needed for "AI GPT for Slides™"?

-When you use "Slides™ AI GPT" for the first time, you’ll be asked to accept the minimum-required permissions:
+When you use "AI GPT for Slides™" for the first time, you’ll be asked to accept the minimum-required permissions:

 | Required permission                                                                        | Explanation of usage                                                                                 |